 Cough; diarrhea; dizziness; flu-like symptoms (eg, headache, muscle or joint aches, tiredness).

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); confusion; decreased urination; eye pain; fever, chills, or persistent sore throat; increased thirst; irregular heartbeat; mental or mood changes; muscle pain or cramps; red, swollen, blistered, or peeling skin; seizures; severe or persistent nausea; shortness of breath; stomach pain; symptoms of kidney problems (eg, not able to pass urine, change in how much urine is passed, blood in the urine, a big weight gain); symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; severe or persistent nausea, stomach pain, or loss of appetite); symptoms of low blood pressure (eg, fainting, light-headedness, severe dizziness); unusual bruising or bleeding; unusual tiredness or weakness; unusually dry mouth; vision changes (eg, decrease in vision); vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); confusion; decreased urination; eye pain; fever, chills, or persistent sore throat; increased thirst; irregular heartbeat; mental or mood changes; muscle pain or cramps; seizures; severe or persistent nausea; shortness of breath; stomach pain; symptoms of kidney problems (eg, not able to pass urine, change in how much urine is passed, blood in the urine, a big weight gain); symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; severe or persistent nausea, stomach pain, or loss of appetite); symptoms of low blood pressure (eg, fainting, severe or persistent dizziness or light-headedness); unusual bruising or bleeding; unusual tiredness or weakness; unusually dry mouth; vision changes (eg, decrease in vision); vomiting.